“I have been trying out @oolalingerie & honestly this is one of the comfiest underwire bras I have worn in a long time.” @itsemchannel

 Our cups are designed to enhance shape and cleavage.
 The cup fit should be snug, comfortable and well-filled and not gaping, wrinkling or cutting in.
 Similarly your boobs shouldn’t be overflowing the cup.
 If the cups are gaping, try going down a cup size.
 If the cups are overflowing, go up a cup size.

-The Band The Straps
+The Under Band

 The band takes on the role of giving your boobs the support they need.
 A loose fit will just see your bra rise up your back.
 Too tight and it will dig in and become uncomfortable.
 Your band should sit straight across your back, just below the shoulder blades.
 And in trying different sizes, it’s all about balance - if you want to go down a band size, you’ll need to go up a cup size - this keeps the actual cup size the same.
 We call this swapping ‘sister sizing’.